 This post may contain affiliate links.
 Please see my disclosure policy for more details.

 If you’re going on holiday soon and don’t know what to do about pet care and garden maintenance, using a house sitter can be a brilliant all-in-one solution.
-This guide will explain how to find a reliable house sitter.
+This guide by an experienced house sitter (me!) will explain how to find a house sitter who’s reliable, trustworthy and will take care of your pets and home as if they’re their own.

 Like it?
 Pin it!